-Pouring Water into a Pot on the Stovetop
+Pouring Water into a Pot on the Stove

 The Beis Yosef cites a Kol bo saying that there is an issue of Hagasah - stirring or mixing, when pouring the water into the pot.
-It is noteworthy to mention that Rav Shlomo Zalman Anerbach wrote that if one pours the water gently into the pot, there should be no problem of Meigis - stirring, and this our Minhag.
+It is noteworthy to mention that Rav Shlomo Zalman Auerbach wrote that if one pours the water gently into the pot, there should be no problem of Meigis - stirring, and this our Minhag.

-Placing a Cover onto a Pot on the Stove
+Covering the Pot on the Stove

-Placing a cover onto a pot of fully cooked food, in certain instances, can have the same effect as Meigis because it quickens the cooking process.
+Covering the pot of fully cooked food after adding the water, in certain instances, can have the same effect as Meigis because it quickens the cooking process.

-HaRav Moshe Sternbuch shlit"a (Teshuvos Ve'hanhogos 1-27) and other Poskim are meikel regarding placing the cover back onto the pot.
-Harav Ezriel Auerbach shlit"a also agrees that it is Muter to cover the pot.
+HaRav Moshe Sternbuch shlit"a (Teshuvos Ve'hanhogos 1-27) and other Poskim are Meikel regarding covering the pot.
+HaRav Ezriel Auerbach also agrees that it is Muter to cover the pot.